elainehello/programming-craft-essential/java/IDE/IdeaProjects/loginsystem/README.md

 ---

-**Note**: This is a learning project demonstrating Spring Boot authentication patterns.
-For production use, consider additional security measures such as:
+**Note**: This is a learning project demonstrating modern Spring Boot authentication patterns with Docker Compose integration.

-- JWT tokens with proper signing
-- Rate limiting
-- HTTPS enforcement
-- Comprehensive logging
-- Monitoring and alerting